georgezzeng/Articles/2023-10-30-david-swanson-awardees-2023.md

 students who have taken what they learned at the OSG School and achieved great things with it, like tackling a research problem or writing workflows from scratch after coming in with little to no experience.
 Cartwright says committee members also look for applicants who can give back to the community.
-Both Gonzàlez and Tripathee embody what the selection committee looks for, Koch explains.
+Both González and Tripathee embody what the selection committee looks for, Koch explains.